valtimo-platform/valtimo-documentation/extending-valtimo/multi-instance-ready.md

 ## Shared directory for temporary files

 Besides having shared storage, all Valtimo instances must also be configured to use the same directory for temporary files.
-This can be set with the property: `valtimo.resource.temp.directory`
+This can be set with the property: `valtimo.resource.temp.directory` or with environment

-Or environment variable: `VALTIMO_RESOURCE_TEMP_DIRECTORY`
+variable: `VALTIMO_RESOURCE_TEMP_DIRECTORY`